Vallakkunnu

 Vallakkunnu is a small village in Aloor Gramapanchayath in the state of Kerala, India.
 It has a population of around 600 families.
 The village also holds a portion of Muriyad wetland system, a part of Thrissur kole wet lands.

 Demographics

 The population is 35% Hindu and 65% Christian.
 One or two members from 50% of families are away from the village, working in foreign countries.
 The people of Vallakkunnu are well educated; the average education of those under 50 years of age is 12th standard.

 Geography

 Vallakkunnu is in Aloor Gramapanchayath and is a residential area surrounded by paddy fields in all sides.
 Potta-Munnupedika State Highway 61 passes through middle of the village.
 It is 7 km from National Highway 544 and 15 km from National Highway 66 with good connectivity via public and private transport to Irinjalakuda, Kodakara and Chalakudy.
-The nearest railway station is Irinjalakuda railway station1.5km away and Cochin International Airport is 32 km away.
+The nearest railway station is Irinjalakuda railway station1.5 km away and Cochin International Airport is 32 km away.
 All express and passenger trains except super-fast trains stop here.